DakJaniels/FancyActionBarPlus/README.md

 This supports several options:

-* Debuff timers for current target (default: OFF) – enable the alternative “debuff on target” tracking behavior.
+* Debuff timers for current target (default: OFF) – enable the alternative "debuff on target" tracking behavior.
 Without this enabled, tracked debuffs will always display their longest active duration
 * Keep Timers For Last Target (default: ON) – with this enabled, when you move your reticle away from the debuffed target it will keep the active duration for the target until a new enemy is targeted.
 With this OFF, the timer will only show while the reticle is on the debuffed target.
 * Show Stack Count for Overtaunt Debuff (default: OFF) - Multiple taunt sources can cause an enemy to gain taunt immunity, this enables a stack counter to track the status of this debuff on skills that can taunt.
 Note, this feature is experimental and may not appear.